grannycart/by-sound-alone_source/draft2_pseudocode-subworld_story1.md

 	> "What?"
 * [ ] She's just too skinny and sad to be a good whore
 	> "She's got just the saddest of faces, and she's too shy.
 Even I can't bring myself to be comfortable pimping her out.
 A pimp has got to have a heart you know."
+* [ ] > "Besides none of the clients want her because she's not white enough.
+You know what the inability to market an off-color whore tells me Percy?
+It tells me there's a bunch of racist fuckers under these waters, that's what"
 * [ ] Can she do sonar work?
 	> "You're the great heart of the world, I'm sure, {Flintock}.
 Does she have good ears?"
 * [ ] She's young and into music, so maybe